Henry F. Hoit: Professional life

 Long wasn't the only tycoon impressed with Hoit.
 He designed both commercial buildings and personal residences for many wealthy Kansas Citians including Mack.
 B. Nelson, J. W. Perry, C. C. Peters, C. A. Braley, and Robert Keith.
-He also designed the Cosden Building (Mid-Continent Tower) in Tulsa, Oklahoma as well as residences for Tulsa oil barons J. S. Cosden and J. H. Markham.
+He also designed the Cosden Building in Tulsa, Oklahoma, as well as residences for Tulsa oil barons J. S. Cosden and J. H. Markham.

 While Hoit had been designing skyscrapers since he did the 16 story R.A.
-Long Building in 1907, he really "made it big" when his firm designed the original 14 stories of the Southwestern Bell Telephone Building (Oak Tower).
+Long Building in 1907, he really "made it big" when his firm designed the original 14 stories of the Southwestern Bell Telephone Building.
 That's because Hoit, Price & Barnes (HPB) also designed the additional 14 stories in 1929, making the 28-story building the tallest in Kansas City.
 Meanwhile, HPB designed the Kansas City Athletic Club Building (22 stories) in 1923, and floors 8-15 of the Dierks Building in 1926.
 Then in 1931, HPB not only designed the 32-story Fidelity National Bank Building but they also designed the 34-story Kansas City Power and Light Building.
 That was the tallest building in the state of Missouri until 1976.

-Hoit, Price and Barnes also designed the mechanical systems for Municipal Auditorium, a project that took several years to complete, opening in 1935.
+Hoit, Price & Barnes also designed the mechanical systems for Municipal Auditorium, a project that took several years to complete, opening in 1935.
 The firm continued on a variety of projects until Hoit retired and the firm was dissolved in 1941.

 Hoit was also known for his community involvement.
 In 1907, he was a member of the board to review Kansas City building laws.
-He was a member of the board of appeals from 1908-1910.
+He was a member of the board of appeals from 1908–1910.
 He was also a member of the board of the Thomas H. Swope settlement in 1910.
 In 1938, Hoit became a Fellow of the American Institute of Architects (FAIA), an honor that recognized his professional leadership and accomplishments.

 There are many buildings on the National Register of Historic Places that were designed by Hoit and his partners.
 These include the Baker-Vawter Building, the Charles A. Braley House, Christian Church Hospital, the Continental Hotel, the Cosden Building, the O.H.
 Dean Building, the Fidelity National Bank & Trust Building, Independence Boulevard Christian Church, the Kansas City Power and Light Building, the R.A.
 Long Building and the R.A.
 Long Residence.